beetbox/beets/docs/plugins/index.rst

 Listen for Events
 ^^^^^^^^^^^^^^^^^

-As of beets 1.0b5, plugins can also define event handlers.
-Event handlers allow you to run code whenever something happens in beets' operation.
+Event handlers allow plugins to run code whenever something happens in beets' operation.
 For instance, a plugin could write a log message every time an album is successfully autotagged or update MPD's index whenever the database is changed.

 You can "listen" for events using the ``BeetsPlugin.listen`` decorator.
 Here's an example::